How to invest

-The owner of the company’s shares offers them to Bewater Funds at a maximum price.
+- The owner of the company’s shares offers them to Bewater Funds at a maximum price.
 To do this, please contact us.

-Bewater Funds then prepares a report based on the information provided by the company that is published on our site.
+- Then, Bewater Funds prepares a report based on the information provided by the company that is published on our site.
 Here’s an example.

-After this time, if there is enough interest, the offer is closed.
+- After this time, if there is enough interest, the offer is closed.

-Bewater Funds will pay investors future profits of the shares at the time they occur, both dividends and capital gains.
+- Bewater Funds will pay investors future profits of the shares at the time they occur, both dividends and capital gains.

 The CEFs that constitute Bewater Asset Management are subject to corporate tax.
 This means that any income obtained by the CEF, no matter the origin, will be subject to corporate tax in Spain.